Calvinjmin/STOCKS/README.md

 - Created a graphical user interface for STOCKS
 - Implemented a file login system

+### In-Progress
+- Integrating a portfolio and watch list in gui.py
+- Optimizing the log-in system for any user

 ### Future
 -  **Integrate main.py with gui.py (Implement Functionality)**
 -  Link script to an open-source news outlet about stocks